 Certified copies of vital records must not be made by a notary.
-Copies are available directly from government agencies and document custodians that keep those records, including birth certificates, death certificates, marriage certificates, and divorce records.
+Copies are available directly from government agencies and document custodians that keep those vital records, including birth certificates, death certificates, marriage certificates, and divorce records.

 Court records may be obtained from the court clerk.
 County records, including copies of real estate deeds, may be obtained from the county clerk and recorder.
 City records may be obtained from the city clerk.
 Some public records are available online, on government websites.

 School records, such as student grades and course transcripts, may be obtained from the school registrar.
 For business records, contact a company officer or the secretary.

 Electronic records and documents may be obtained from the original issuer or custodian of the electronic records.
 They can print a copy and certify it as genuine.

 Do not copy Social Security cards or immigration cards or documents issued by USCIS.
 Contact the issuing agency.
 Effective August 1, 2014, Social Security stopped providing Social Security Number (SSN) printouts.